A-Z Dictionary of Fairies and the Wee Folk

 A-Z Dictionary of Fairies

-I recently put together a Paranormal Dictionary from A-Z, but I thought about it and realized that the internet is really in need of a Fairy Dictionary from A-Z, too.
-This is your one stop shop for all terms and definitions related to fairies and the world of the fay.
-From letters A to Z, you will find Fairies' terms and definitions right here in this hub.
+This is your one-stop shop for all terms and definitions related to fairies and the world of the fay.
+From letters A to Z, you will find fairies' terms and definitions right here in this article.

 Alven: water fairies found in ponds in the Netherlands, though they don't have wings.
 They can, however, fly by being encased in bubbles and traveling on the winds.
 Main home is the River Elbe, as it is sacred to them.
 Small fairies, extremely light and sometimes shift into otters.